-Penn State University is a public four-year college offering bachelor's, master's and Doctorate degrees.
-The institution serves over 74,000 undergraduate students.
-The instructor who partnered with us on this study taught 121 students across two sections in a face-to-face formatted instruction.
-He has taught for more than ten years.
-The instructor reported being somewhat comfortable implementing digital tools in this course.
+Oregon State University is a public four-year college offering bachelor's, master's and Doctorate degrees.
+The institution serves over 26,000 undergraduate students.
+The instructor who partnered with us on this study taught 39 students in a face-to-face formatted instruction.